sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/dailyplan/orders/folders.md

 <td>optional; array[workflowFolder]</td>

 <td>Filters all orders in the given daily plan that have been generated with a schedule assigned to a workflow located in one of the given folders.
-Depending on the value for "recursive" also in one of the subfolders recursivly.
+Depending on the value for "recursive" in one of the subfolders recursively too.
 </td>
 <td> [{
   <div style="padding-left:10px;">"folder": "/sos",</div>